ludulicious/customer-portal/docs/organization-implementation-plan.md

 ### 1.1 Update Dependencies

-Check if better-auth organization plugin is available in current version:
+The better-auth organization plugin is available and provides comprehensive organization management features.
+No additional dependencies needed.
-- Review better-auth documentation for organization plugin
-- Update better-auth package if needed

 ### 1.2 Configure Organization Plugin in Auth